Nitin3021/absence-manager/README.md

 *  Initial page rendering will depend upon the successful fetch from the API.
 It will show a loading screen until a response is received, an error screen if the response is received with an error.
 *  At the top, there is a text which displays the total number of records that are selected.
 Below this, there is a line showing the number of records which are hidden due to filters applied.
 *  Filters are provided to filter by absence type.
 Start & End date can also be used to filter out the contents in the table.
 Initial values for the fields are blank.
+    * Member Name  - Text input field to filter out the members using name.
-    * Absence Type - Text field to enter the type of absence to be filtered.
+    * Absence Type - Dropdown menu to select the type of absence to be filtered.
     * Start Date   - Start date filter is tied to 'Start Date' in data.
     * End Date     - End date filter is tied to 'End Date' in data.
       Date filters can be either open ended or close ended.